-As well as my LETJOG trek, my previous walking challenges include the Wainwright-inspired C2C (Coast to Coast) path across northern England, participation in the R&S (‘Ride & Stride’) Team that cycled, ran and walked the North Coast 500 in Scotland, and my PEAKS climbs to all the 50 County Tops of England.
-Then in Spring 2024 I completed my E2W challenge, another solo and unsupported walk that entailed 675 miles over 40 days, East to West across the British Isles from Lowestoft in Suffolk to end of the Dingle Peninsula in western Ireland.
+As well as my LETJOG trek, my past treks include the C2C (Coast to Coast) path across northern England, participation in the R&S (‘Ride & Stride’) Team around the North Coast 500 in Scotland, my PEAKS climbs to the 50 ‘County Tops’ of England, and my 2024 E2W walk, East to West across the British Isles from Lowestoft in Suffolk to the Dingle Peninsula in western Ireland – and last year I ventured overseas, walking the 800-km Camino Francés across northern Spain

 About Me